 Wedding day photos are a given, and one of the challenges of capturing beautiful photos is ensuring your beautiful bridal gown stays somewhat clean despite traipsing through gardens and forests.
 But what if you intentionally got your dress in a mess?

-We talked with Still Waters Photography for their thoughts and ideas to help you learn about trash the dress photos!
+We talked with our Southern Bride Verified photographers for their thoughts and ideas to help you learn about trash the dress photos!

 What is a Trash the Dress Photo?